randogoth/md2txt/README.md

 \__| \__| \__| \_______|\________|   \____/ \__/  \__|   \____/
 ```

-This repository contains the `md2txt` command line tool and supporting libraries for transforming Markdown into formats that work well on retro hardware or constrained text viewers.
+This repository contains the `md2txt` command line tool and supporting libraries for transforming Markdown into arcane formats that work well on retro hardware or constrained text viewers.
 A small plugin API lets you mix-and-match parsers and renderers so additional formats can plug into the same preprocessing pipeline.

 ## CLI